 Bonnie M. Weir has been involved in many cases over the years.
-The following is a list of some of our reported cases:
+The following is a list of some of her reported cases:

 - Yalango v.
 Yalango, 2021 WL 416425 (N.J.Super.
 App.
 Div.
 Feb.
 8, 2021) This decision reversed the trial court’s order for the mother to equally share in the cost for insurance for the minor child based upon the trial court’s misinterpretation of the parties’ settlement agreement.
 The decision also vacated the trial court’s award of attorney’s fees to the father’s counsel and remanded the matter for a determination on the competing claims for counsel fees.
 The Appellate Division completely agreed with the arguments advanced on behalf of the mother.